Secondary implementation of interactive engagement teaching techniques: Choices and challenges in a Gulf Arab context: Collaborative Workshop Physics

-Figure \ref{fig:An-example-sequence} illustrates an example set of activities used in the CWP sessions and helps to explain how they are chosen to form a coherent sequence.
+Figure \ref{fig:exampletasks} illustrates an example set of activities used in the CWP sessions and helps to explain how they are chosen to form a coherent sequence.
 In this example, students are working through a variety of tasks revolving around linear momentum and conditions for its conservation.
 First, notice that in all the tasks, there is little or no numerical information given.
-This is done to reinforce explicit addition and attention to reading in the problem solving strategy.
+This is done to reinforce explicit attention to reading in the problem solving strategy.
 Students are instructed to keep their pens and pencils down for the first 5 minutes of each activity and to read only.
-During this time, the instructors make their first round of visits, asking students to simply answer questions like, {}``What is the big idea?''and {}``What does the writer of this problem want from you?'', {}``What is the goal your team needs to reach?''
+During this time, the instructors make their first round of coaching visits, asking students to reflect on their understanding of the task; ``What is the big idea?'' and ``What does the writer of this problem want from you?,'' ``What is the goal your team needs to reach?''
 Feedback and coaching is given on text analysis.
-For example, many students struggle with the multiple uses of the word {}``moment'' and its apparent derivatives (i.e. {}``momentum'').
-Some often, quite reasonably, conclude that the word is used in reference to 'time' (i.e. a very short time interval), rather than to torque or momentum.
+For example, many students struggle with the multiple uses of the word ``moment'' and its derivatives (i.e. ``momentum'').
+Some conclude, quite reasonably, that the word is used in reference to `time' (i.e. a very short time interval), rather than to torque or momentum.
 This first round of coaching allows instructors to engage in short discussions about context and how context in the problem statement can modify the meaning of jargonized words such as these.
 If necessary, the class will be stopped for a few words from the instructor if an issue appears to be common to all groups.
-One instructor recalls in their journal a 5 minute discussion of the word 'hammer' for the case when it is used as a verb (i.e. 'to hammer a nail into wood') rather than as a noun to identify the tool.
+One instructor recalls in their journal a 5 minute discussion of the word `hammer', for the case when it is used as a verb (i.e. `to hammer a nail into wood') rather than as a noun to identify the tool.
+The pattern of coaching visits, for all three session tasks, was typically as follows:

-For the tutorial, coaching attention is more individual and direct, and emphasis is placed on drawing graphical representations that effectively and compactly contain the information given in the text.
-Instructors visit teams a second time, just prior to finishing the tutorial, and this time ask questions about the sizes and directions of vectors, give small follow-up tasks, like drawing a corresponding kinematic graph, and encourage members to compare and discuss their results.
-Every student in the group is given a tutorial sheet to work with, but an additional copy is given to the group's recorder to sketch a consensus drawing.